vantahawk/Graph_Learning_Group6/README.md

 - computing l-powers of eigenvalues up to L: O((L-1)\*n) elem. op.s

-- => potential speed up by factor n^2 (excluding eigenproblem solving, which itself likely scales with some power of n)!
+- => potential speed up by factor n^2 (excluding eigenproblem solving, which itself likely scales with some power of n, but not L)!

 ### Computation (using eigvalsh):